IryVk/Simple-Cyphers/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-To get started with the program, open with GitHub Desktop, then run in Visual Studio Code.
+To get started:
+1. Open with GitHub Desktop
+2. Clone the repository
+3. Open in Visual Studio Code

 Refer to the below sections for instructions and more details.

 ### Prerequisites